spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 ### Modifying Annotators with Custom Annotations
 Custom annotations may also be used to modify the parameters of existing annotation functions.
-This comes in handy when you want to use the same annotator multiple times but with different models.
+This comes in handy when you want to use the same annotator multiple times but with different parameters.
 In order to do this you specify the annotator and its parameters in the `custom_annotations` section of your corpus config as explained in the section above.
 You only need to specify the parameters you want to modify.
 In the example below we are re-using the `hunpos:msdtag` function with a custom model and we are calling the output annotation